datacarpentry/sql-ecology-lesson/_episodes/02-sql-aggregation.md

     HAVING COUNT(species_id) > 10;

-The `HAVING` keyword works exactly like the `WHERE` keyword, but uses aggregate functions instead of database fields.
+The `HAVING` keyword works exactly like the `WHERE` keyword, but uses aggregate functions instead of database fields to filter.

-If you use `AS` in your query to rename a column, `HAVING` can use this information to make the query more readable.
+If you use `AS` in your query to rename a column, `HAVING` you can use this information to make the query more readable.
 For example, in the above query, we can call the `COUNT(species_id)` by another name, like `occurrences`.
 This can be written this way: